 Developed by the Bow Valley Wellness, Recovery & Preparedness Coalition, a collaboration between Bow Valley municipalities, community organizations and local services supporting wellness of fellow residents during challenging times.

 The Bow Valley Primary Care Network

 This organization has compiled a list of resources available in the Bow Valley FREE of charge to all residents.

 Information for Foreign Workers, Permanent Residents of Canada, and Refugees

 People from all over the world are an important part of our community.
-Help is available for foreign workers, Permanent Residents of Canada, and Refugees.
+Help is available for Foreign Workers, Permanent Residents of Canada, and Refugees.

-The Town of Banff has a Senior Support Coordinator available for questions or concerns due to COVID-19 pandemic.
+The Town of Banff has a Senior Support Coordinator available for questions or concerns due to the COVID-19 pandemic.
 Please email email@example.com or call Sue at 403.762.1253 if you or a senior you know requires extra support during these times.

-- Information for Seniors (PDF)
+COVID 19 Safety Information for Seniors (PDF)

-- Meals on Wheels meal service still available Monday, Wednesday and Fridays, Cost is $7.50.
-Call Alberta Health Services to get a referral at 403.762.2990
+- Meals on Wheels meal service - Mondays, Wednesdays and Fridays.
+Cost is $7.50.
+Call Alberta Health Services to get a referral at 403.762.2990.

-- Grocery Delivery Nester’s is offering free shipping and delivery service, call 403.762.3663.
+- Nester’s is offering free delivery service for groceries.
+Call 403.762.3663.